trailofbits/deepstate/README.md

 like any other libFuzzer executable, and the tests produced can be run using the normal DeepState executable.

+Because libFuzzer controls `main`, you need a different executable for each test when using libFuzzer, which can be done as shown in the compilation for the `IntegerOverflow` example.

 ## Fuzzing with AFL

 DeepState can also be used with a file-based fuzzer (e.g. AFL).
 There